 For SaaS companies with demo request forms, multi-step forms can be particularly powerful, and not just for reducing form abandonment.
 By embedding a calendar scheduler (such as Calendly or Chili Piper) into a page of your pop-up form that allows leads to set their own meeting time, you can reduce friction in the demo process.
 We did this on our own site and doubled our demo rate.

-This type of multi-step form reverses the approach of the first type.
-Instead of collecting the email or mobile number first and getting additional information second, this multi-step form asks for the profile information first and the email address in the final step.
+This conversational multi-step form reverses the approach of the first type.
+Instead of collecting the email or mobile number first and getting additional information second, this multi-step form asks for the profile data first and the email address in the final step.

 Then, once you collect the email, you can combine the initial preference data with their email to identify users and deliver personalized messaging across channels.

 3) The Multichannel Experience: Use two-part email/SMS opt-in forms to deepen your connection with visitors.

 In this example, the first page collects and submits the email address, then a second page invites the visitor to sign up for SMS updates.
 This allows you to grow your SMS subscriber list without sacrificing email list growth.

 Even if visitors don’t complete the second step, you still get the data collected on the first step, giving you a connection to these visitors and an opportunity to get that second-step information in the future.
 When these visitors click on a link in your text messages or emails, you can target them on your site with a pop-up inviting them to connect with your brand on an additional channel.

 For mobile visitors, you can increase mobile opt-in rates with a mobile-friendly one-tap opt-in button.
 These buttons populate an opt-in text in your visitors’ native text messaging app.
 When users hit “send” on that message, they join your SMS list.